carpentries/instructor-training/03-models.md

 subtitle: Mental Models
 ---
 > ## Motivating Question
-> How can we describe the difference in learning
-> between a novice and competent practitioner?
+> How can we describe the difference in learning between a novice and competent practitioner?
-{: .objectives}
+{: .question}

 > ## Learning Objectives
 >